kura/blackhole/docs/source/overview.rst

 Building the documentation
 --------------------------

-The Makefile suppied also has a target for building the documentation.
+The Makefile supplied also has a target for building the documentation.

 .. code-block:: bash